randdusing/ng-cordova-bluetoothle/README.md

 # ng-cordova-bluetoothle

-This wraps the [Bluetooth Low Energy Phonegap Plugin](https://github.com/randdusing/BluetoothLE) by Rand Dusing in AngularJS code so it can be used more easily in AngularJS mobile applications.
+This wraps the [Bluetooth Low Energy Phonegap Plugin](https://github.com/randdusing/cordova-plugin-bluetoothle) by Rand Dusing in AngularJS code so it can be used more easily in AngularJS mobile applications.

 ## Installation

 * Install the Bluetooth LE Plugin: ``` cordova plugin add cordova-plugin-bluetoothle ```
-* Install the Angular Wrapper (need to fix): ``` bower install git://github.com/randdusing/ng-cordova-bluetoothle.git#master ```
+* Install the Angular Wrapper: ``` bower install git://github.com/randdusing/ng-cordova-bluetoothle.git#master ```

 ### Example App

 An example app has been created using the Ionic Framework to demonstrate the functionality.
-It's pretty basic right now, but eventually I'd like to make it into a pretty fancy Bluetooth LE explorer.
 To install the example app, follow the steps below:

 * Create a new Ionic Project: ionic start test tabs
 * Update Cordova Android to 5.0.0 if necessary: cordova platform update android@5.0.0
 * Install the Bluetooth LE plugin: cordova plugin add cordova-plugin-bluetoothle
-* Install the Angular Wrapper (need to fix): bower install git://github.com/randdusing/ng-cordova-bluetoothle.git#master
+* Install the Angular Wrapper: ```bower install git://github.com/randdusing/ng-cordova-bluetoothle.git#master```
 * Add contents from /example to /www of the Cordova project, replacing if necessary
 * Build and run the Cordova project

 ### Example Usage
-The example app is still your best resource!
+A few examples, but the example app is your best resource.

 #### Initialize
 ```